-This policy should be read in conjunction with the school's Safeguarding and Child Protection Policy, Anti-Bullying Policy, Cyber Bullying Policy, Physical Restraint and Use of Reasonable Force Policy, Screening, Searching and Confiscating Policy and Disability Policies.
+This policy should be read in conjunction with the school's Safeguarding and Child Protection Policy, Anti-Bullying Policy, Cyber Bullying Policy, Screening, Searching and Confiscating Policy and Disability Policies.

 Responsibilities

 The Headteacher and designated school leaders are responsible for developing and implementing measures which secure high standards of behaviour.
 This includes ensuring: